mohammed16ibraheem/safient/README.md

 ## Project Overview
 - **Goal:** give Algorand users a reversible, AI-protected transfer window so they can claw back funds if a transaction looks suspicious.
-- **What it does:** every outgoing payment is parked in a Safient escrow contract, scanned by our AI risk engine, and either reclaimed by the sender or auto-released to the recipient when the timer expires.
+- **What it does:** every outgoing payment is parked inside a Safient **SafeHold** vault, scanned by our AI risk engine, and either reclaimed by the sender or auto-released to the recipient when the timer expires.

 ## Setup & Installation Instructions
 1. **Clone & install**